sled-rs/sled-rs.github.io/performance.md

 This guide contains basic information for getting started with performance-sensitive engineering.
 I think everyone will learn something new.
-I know I certainly have ;) In fact, a motivation for writing this is so I have a place to re-learn some of these things again when I forget them over time.
+A motivation for writing this is so I have a place to re-learn some of these things again when I forget them over time.

 I initially wrote this guide for the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
 But nearly all of this document